Meet Julie Anderson

 Meet Jayna Rogers-Bunio

-Jayna Rogers-Bunio is the Wellness Manager for the Health Improvement Program and the Workshop Manager for BeWell.
+Jayna Rogers-Bunio is the Wellness Manager and the Workshop Manager for BeWell.
 She has been a health educator and researcher for the Stanford School of Medicine for the past 15 years in the areas of smoking cessation, weight management, women’s health and wellness coaching for long-term behavior change.

 With a background in community health education and a master’s degree in public health, Jayna’s experience with behavior change and group facilitation adds depth to the wellness services she provides at Stanford.